 Should I Get a Single-Stage, Two-Stage, or Modulating Furnace?

-If you’re getting ready to replace your home’s current furnace, the wide selection of brands and models can make the final decision overwhelming.
-That’s why it always helps to start with the basics: what type of furnace does your home need?To help you answer this question, we’re going to explain the essential characteristics, pros, and cons of the three most common furnace types for homes: single-stage, two-stage, and modulating.
-Just keep reading to learn more!
+If you’re preparing to replace your home’s furnace, the sheer variety of brands and models available can make the decision feel overwhelming.
+One key question many homeowners face is: what type of furnace is right for my home?
+To help you decide, we’ll break down the essential characteristics, pros, and cons of the three most common furnace types: single-stage, two-stage, and modulating.
+Wondering, ‘Is a modulating furnace worth it?’
+We’ll cover that too, giving you the insights you need to make an informed choice.
+Keep reading to learn more!CONTACT OUR MICHIGAN TECHNICIANS

 Single-Stage Furnaces